christianamenos/todo-react-ts-sass-vitest/README.md

 - **Framework:** React
 - **Variant:** TypeScript

-Now let's move to the project and install dependencies and run dev mode to test that it's working properly:
+After Vite created the project we moved to the project, installed the dependencies and run the project in dev mode to test that it worked properly:

 ```bash
 cd todo-react-ts-vitest